Bonkers! (game): Set up

 The board consists of a 55-space looping track.
-Most of these spaces have an outline of a track card next to it, the cards being played throughout the game; there are also three "Score" stations (one of which doubles as the starting point), a "Lose" space, two track spaces marked "Go to Lose", and one space marked "Back 15".
+Most spaces have an outline of a track card next to it, the cards being played throughout the game; there are also three "Score" stations (one of which doubles as the starting point), a "Lose" space, two spaces marked "Go to Lose", and one space marked "Back 15".

 As the original Bonkers! was produced in the late 1970s, the board and game pieces accordingly had a disco styled text and motif.
-When Milton Bradley revived the game in the early 1990s, the board was made to appear as if the entire track and logo were made out of modeling clay; a few humorous caricatures of human faces (also made from clay) were placed in the logo and on the board as well.
+When Milton Bradley revived the game in the early 1990s, the board was made to appear as if the entire track and logo were made from modeling clay; a few humorous caricatures of human faces (also made from clay) were placed in the logo and on the board as well.
 The game was also given a fluorescent color scheme, updated fonts, and different styled dice and pawns from the original.
 The 2016 Winning Moves reissue returned to the original disco motif.